odpi/egeria-docs/site/docs/services/omas/community-profile/overview.md

 ## Automated exchange of metadata about people, organizations and communities

-The [Organization Integrator OMIS](/egeria-docs/services/omis/organization-integrator) supports [integration connectors](/egeria-docs/concepts/integration-connector) that manage the exchange of metadata about people, organizations and communities with thrid party systems.
+The [Organization Integrator OMIS](/egeria-docs/services/omis/organization-integrator/overview) supports [integration connectors](/egeria-docs/concepts/integration-connector) that manage the exchange of metadata about people, organizations and communities with third party systems.